p-pasricha/hello-world/README.md

 # hello-world
 Hello World.
-Thjs is my first hello-world project on github
+This is my first hello-world project on github